Brightpearl controls the pricing for items listed on Amazon, if the listing is connected to a Brightpearl product.

 The price list must be of the same currency as the marketplace it's assigned to.
 It is not possible to update the Brightpearl price from your Amazon listing.

-Therefore the prices synchronized with Amazon should always be tax inclusive.
+For all EU marketplaces and the UK, the price lists synchronized with Amazon should always be tax inclusive.

-If a net price list is selected, tax will be added to the price.
-The tax amount is based on the product tax code (EU accounts) or the company default code (US accounts).
+If a tax exclusive (net) price list is selected, tax will be added to the price.
+The tax amount is based on the product tax code.

 In EU accounts, you should always select a gross (tax inclusive) price list as your Amazon price list, so the price you see in Brightpearl is the price displayed on Amazon.
 It's is particularly important where you're listing the item on a foreign currency marketplace, because if a net price list is used, Brightpearl will still add on VAT based on the product tax code.